 Mistletoe, presents, candlelight–all of these and more are part of winter holidays.
 The origins of the traditions carried out this time of year are both ancient and modern.
-The editors of JSTOR an online resource of academic articles have collected a variety of articles which address aspects of the winter holiday season.
+The editors of JSTOR an online resource of academic articles have collected a variety of articles which address aspects of the winter holiday season (as well as other holidays).
 You will learn more about Santa Claus, mistletoe, the lights of Hanukkah, poinsettias, the winter solstice and other treasured aspects of this time of year.
 Take time during this busy season to immerse yourself in the lore of the winter holidays.
 May this experience bring you understanding and a greater appreciation of the season.

 News from the Reference Desk Category: Mythology